Finding Your Compass:

 PRICE: STANDARD REGISTRATION: $100 NON MEMBERS – Now until December 6th (Day of first event) | DAY OF REGISTRATION: $125

-College Students receive free entry with proof of enrollment.
+College Students receive pay-what-you-can entry with proof of enrollment.
 Apply for a student ticket here.

 ATLFS Member discounts applied at checkout